trigvi/telegrammo/README.md

 # In A Nutshell

-* Create a main bot directly on the Telegram app.
+* You create a main bot on the Telegram app.
-* Add main bot settings to this API's configuration file.
+* Add its unique token to this API.
-* Setup and run this API.
+* Run this API on your server.
+* Tell Telegram the webhook URL.
+* Users can then start a chat with the main bot on Telegram.
+* Users send the main bot a "subscribe to sub-bot" message.
-* Tell Telegram this API's webhook URL for your main bot.
+* Telegram will hit the webhook URL on this API.
-* Use this API to define sub-bots.
+* This API will add user to the sub-bot's subscriber list.
-* Telegram users will be able to subscribe to a sub-bot.
-* Use this API to send messages to all subscribers of a sub-bot.
+* You can then hit this API's `/outgoing` endpoint to send a message to all subscribers of a sub-bot.

 &nbsp;
 &nbsp;